 Ever since I started restoring old bicycles I felt myself gravitate towards vintage mountain bikes.
 And after I got my hands on a Cannondale M300 and started to research the subject I found this legendary MTB brand to have some of the coolest vintage mountain bikes ever made.

 One of the reasons I got my hands on a Cannondale is that they are very omnipresent.
-I’ve seen a lot of videos detailing brands like GT, Kona, Marin and the like, but has never seen a vintage mountain bike of those brands on my local marketplace.
+I’ve seen a lot of videos detailing brands like GT, Kona, Marin and the like, but have never seen a vintage mountain bike of those brands on my local marketplace.
 I guess they just didn’t sell very well over here.

-I remember Giant was omnipresent when I grew up, but if you owned a Cannondale you we’re king of the hill.
+I remember Giant was omnipresent when I grew up, but if you owned a Cannondale you were king of the hill.
 And when you’re a teenager those bikes are so out of reach.
 My brother bought a Giant in the mid 90s for around 700 Dutch guilders, which is roughly 400 USD.
 And that was a lot of money for the time, let alone splashing thousands of dollars for a more premium bike.

 Compare that today when people are dumping their bikes on marketplaces as fast as they can.
 For those of us who like those MTB’s from the 90s it’s a great time to be living in.
-Those bike that you thought you’d never have, can be had for a fraction of the cost.
+Those bikes that you thought you’d never have, can be had for a fraction of the cost.

 I’ve written down all the Cannondale bicycles in my article about Cannondale catalogs.
 And because I did and actually have owned 3 of them (I sold my M300) I’m in a solid position to convey some of the coolest vintage Cannondale mountain bikes you could pick for your next retro build.